 If you do not have a credit card, you will need to stop at the Parking Services office to purchase a daily permit.
 We accept cash (nothing larger than $50 bills or coins over $2 will not be accepted) or check.

 Parking in Lot 12 after 7 pm does not require a parking permit to allow for students and patrons to access the library however, parking in stalls with any type of sign is still not allowed.

 Call the UW-Whitewater Police non-emergency number at 262-472-4660 and request an escort from our campus CSOs.
 For more information, please visit the www.uww.edu/police.

 Call UW-Whitewater Police non-emergency at 262-472-4660.
 If your vehicle is on University Grounds, the University Campus Service Officers (CSO’s) can assist in unlocking or jump starting your vehicle.
 For more information on Campus Service Officers, please visit the University Police website at www.uww.edu/police.

-If your vehicle becomes stalled, stuck, or disabled on University property, contact the University Police at 262-472-4660 immediately with the license plate number, vehicle information, and location of vehicle.
-If the vehicle is not obstructing traffic or is not creating a hazard in any way, you will be given three (3) hours to move the vehicle before it is subject to a citation or tow.
+If your vehicle becomes stalled, stuck, or disabled on University property, contact the University Parking Services and University Police Department immediately with the license plate number, vehicle information, and location of vehicle.
+If the vehicle is not obstructing traffic or is not creating a hazard in any way, you will be given three (3) hours to move the vehicle before it is subject to a ticket or tow.
 If the vehicle is parked at a pay by space metered stall, the fee must be paid until vehicle is moved.

-Lot 11 and 24 are available for patrons of the Williams Center or athletic events after 3 pm.
-Inappropriate use or use unassociated with the Williams Center is still subject to citation.
+Lot 11 and 24 are available for patrons of the Williams Center, Intramural Fields, Nature Preserve, or athletic events after 3 pm.
+Inappropriate use or use unassociated with the Williams Center is still subject to a ticket.